dmf95/test/_posts/2022-01-01-bicks-bapa-roob.md

   height: 214   # in pixels
   alt: it is wednesday my doods.
 ---
-By now you might be wondering, what the heck is **"Bicks-bapa-roob"**?
+By now you must be wondering, what the heck is **"Bicks-bapa-roob"**?

 One evening, our founding members were on their usual weekly lunch catch-up call and as I recall, one of the members was sick.
 It prompted another one of our members to tell a story from his childhood.